Experience the magic of the holidays at Hotel X with your family

 The twinkling lights are up and the rush of the holiday season is here.
 But what’s the one thing many of us want?
 It’s time to spend with the ones we love the most.
 While we may not have the time or budget to get away on a jet plane (I mean, have you checked the prices over the holiday season?!
 Ridiculous!), we found the perfect winter holiday escape for families right here in the city starting with Hotel X Toronto by The Library Hotel Collection.

-Situated near the waterfront on the Canadian National Exhibition (CNE)grounds, Hotel X is just ever so slightly removed from the core — far enough away that will make you detach from the hustle and bustle of the city, but close enough to walk to explore what the city has to offer.
+Situated near the waterfront on the Canadian National Exhibition (CNE) grounds, Hotel X Toronto is just ever so slightly removed from the core — far enough away that will make you detach from the hustle and bustle of the city, but close enough to walk to explore what the city has to offer.
 At a recent stay, we had a chance to check out what’s happening.

 Bundle up and walk across the bridge to experience the magical nights at the CNE’s Aurora Winter Festival.
 Located at the West Park Ontario Place walk through the mesmerizing light tunnel and enter through four “Mystical Worlds”.
 Walk through the Whimsical Forest where you will find Fairy Hollow and a Gnome Village.
 All eyes light up at the sight of larger than life creatures all made of lights throughout the grounds.
 Meet Father Christmas, a beautiful Ice Queen, and the Abominable Snowman.
 An outdoor skating rink is an opportunity to lace up your skates (rentals available) and enjoy hot chocolate and other goodies under the starry skies.
 Plenty of food trucks to fill your belly.
 A mini-holiday market is great for picking up a new tree ornament, retro posters, and even bubble tea (hot chocolate with torched marshmallows was a real crowd please when we visited).
 Enjoy rides and games of skill at the mini-midway carnival.
 Truly a beautiful experience for everyone.
 The Aurora Winter Festival runs until January 5, 2020.